The Wedding Cake: Background

-By 1969 Connie Francis' chart presence declined.
-She rarely scored hits, and the main chart she had success with, was the Adult Contemporary chart, where a lot of her songs charted.
-"The Wedding Cake" was a brief return to the bottom half of the charts, and one of her last singles that year.
-After 1969 Francis took a break from recording, coming back in 1973.
+By 1969, Connie Francis' chart presence declined.
+She rarely scored hits, and the main chart she had success with was the Adult Contemporary chart.
+"The Wedding Cake" was a brief return to the bottom half of the charts, and was the first of three singles that she released that year.
+It was produced by Shelby S. Singleton Jr. and months later featured on her 1969 album, The Wedding Cake released a couple of months later.
+After 1969, Francis took a break from recording, coming back in 1973.